July 30, 2011

 Emily and Nate Weaver leave the city for the rural comfort of Nate's ancestral home in New Hampshire.
 There, isolated and haunted by inexplicable noises and horrifying visions, Emily learns she's pregnant while Nate is possessed by the homicidal spirit of his forbearers.
 In a house haunted by past victims, Emily learns that she's the latest target in a murderous tradition.

 There's nothing original at all here, and worse than that is the fact that what is there isn't even compelling to watch.
-This honestly could be a movie on the Hallmark Channel (nudity aside), for all of it's horror, or even suspense.
+This honestly could be a movie on the Hallmark Channel (nudity aside, obviously), for all of it's Horror and Suspense.

 Leisha Hailey really does give it a good go with her role, but she's working with very little here.
 Same with Gale Harold.
 Nice try, you two.
 We dig you.

-D Fertile Ground isn't atrocious, it's just nothing worth making an effort to see.
-Catch it when it hits cable if you find yourself bored one afternoon, but other than that, give it a pass.
+Fertile Ground isn't atrocious, it's just nothing worth making an effort to see.
+Catch it when it hits Cable if you find yourself bored one afternoon, but other than that, give it a pass.

-Unless you like Lifetime movies.
-Then, watch it.
+Unless you like Lifetime Channel movies.
+Then, watch it asap.

 July 26, 2011

-I guess the best thing we can say about Quarantine 2:Terminal is that at least it isn't a direct remake of [REC2].
-The producers went their own way with the material, and for that they get kudos.
-That's not to say that there's nothing else good about Q2, because it wasn't all that bad.
+I guess the best thing we can say about Quarantine 2:Terminal is that at least it isn't a direct remake of [REC2]; The producers went their own way with the material, and for that at least, they get some kudos.
+That's not to say that there's nothing else good about Q2, because it wasn't all that bad...

 They're always watching.
 Always.